Sharing is activism

 - Tools for managing communication and feedbacks from the volunteers and follow up with contacts

-- Tools for managing your contact database (CRM)
+- Tools for managing your contact database (a political or nonprofit CRM)

 - Data analysis tools to target priority territories and locate contact points

-Qomon gathers all these features in one tool!
+Qomon gathers all these campaign management features in one tool!
 It has been thought to be simple and friendly so that anyone can use it.

 - Green, Donald P., and Alan S. Gerber.
 Get out the vote: How to increase voter turnout (4th ed.).
 Brookings Institution Press, 2019.